 Currently, Ms. Morrow has a private voice/music theory studio in Kelowna, BC and teaches speech arts and drama classes at Penticton Academy.
 She is singer/actor with local theatre companies and many of her students have gone on to theatre in schools across Canada and in the US to train as professional performers.
 They have also been very successful Royal Conservatory exams, resulting in some regional gold medals for the highest mark in the province.

 Music Styles Taught: Classical; Musical Theatre

-Availability: I have a wait-list for private lessons; I am currently accepting private students; I offer lessons in a group environment; I accept students through a college or university program
+Availability: I am available as a performer; I am currently accepting private students; I am available as a clinician or presenter; I offer lessons in a group environment